An outcome is a statement about the knowledge, skills, attitudes, and/or abilities

 outcomes.

-Students will understand and be prepared to actively participate as informed and responsible
+Students are prepared to actively participate as informed, responsible, and ethical

-citizens in political, social, cultural, and environmental matters, both locally and
+citizens in political, social, cultural, and environmental matters.

 Assessments, Results, Continuous Improvement